Visiting Student Electives

 Availability of Electives

 Elective placements will be made according to the needs and interests of individual departments, and on a space-available basis.
-Due to the rotating nature of electives, we will be unable to respond to inquiries regarding availability.
-Also, we will be unable to reserve a position pending the receipt of an application.
-Only completed applications will be considered, and students are advised to provide alternate courses and/or dates.
+Due to the fluid nature of enrollment, the Office of the Registrar does not respond to inquiries regarding availability.
+Only completed applications in VSLO will be considered, and students are advised to provide alternate courses and/or dates.

 Student Health Requirements